mrtstr/obsidian/infrastructure/AWS/AWS Security Group.md

 Basic
 - how to allow and controll traffic between [[AWS]] ressource and internet (incomming and outgoing)
 - with [[terraform]] example
+- how are responses handeled if there if no egress rule?

 Back:
 ### security group
 - acts as a virtual firewall between [[AWS]] ressources ([[AWS EC2]] or [[AWS Elastic Load Balancer (ELB)]])
 - since any network traffic is blocked by default a [[AWS Security Group]] is needed for external communication
 - is assigned to a [[AWS VPC (virtual private cloud)]]
+- [[AWS Security Group]] are statefull and always allow the response (ingress and egress rules are just about the initator)

 #### ingress
 - controlls incomming traffic from the internet